2024-25 Edition

 Prerequisite: BIO SCI 93L

-Restriction: Pharmaceutical Sciences Majors only.
-Public Health Sciences Majors only.
-Unaffiliated Majors only.
-School of Biological Sciences students only.
+Restriction: Pharmaceutical Sciences Majors have first consideration for enrollment.
+Public Health Sciences Majors have first consideration for enrollment.
+Unaffiliated Majors have first consideration for enrollment.
+School of Biological Sciences students have first consideration for enrollment.

 Patterns of diversity, ecology, and evolutionary biology.
 Emphasis is on the Tree of Life and how its members are distributed and interact.